-One morning in February 2005, at the suggestion of his friends and family, David Ortiz went to CEDIMAT Hospital to visit children who had recently received life-saving heart care operations.
-David was hoping he could help put a smile on the faces of these young children, and help them to forget their troubles for a moment.
+One morning in February 2005, at the suggestion of his friends and family, David Ortiz went to CEDIMAT Hospital, in his home country of the Dominican Republic to visit children who had recently received life-saving heart care operations.
+The children had all received heart surgery through the work of Heartcare Dominicana, an NGO in the Dominican Republic, with the aid of International Hospital for Children, a U.S. based not-for-profit assisting to train medical personnel.
+David was simply hoping to put a smile on the children’s faces and help them forget their troubles for a moment.

-Since then, the David Ortiz Children’s Fund (DOCF) has been dedicated to raising funds that enable children in the Dominican Republic and the Northeastern United States to have access to the pediatric critical care they need to live full, productive lives.
-Funds are raised through personal donations, public donations, corporate partnerships and fund-raising events.
+Since these fateful trips to the hospital, the David Ortiz Children’s Fund (DOCF) has been dedicated to raising funds that enable children in the Dominican Republic and the Northeastern United States to have access to the pediatric critical care they need to live full, productive lives.
+Funds are raised through personal donations, public donations, corporate partnerships and fundraising events.